 I am a researcher in algorithmic information and computational biology splitting my research time between Stockholm and Oxford.
 My work focuses on applying information theory and complexity science to genomics, network biology and computational structural biology.
 With backgrounds in math, computer science and philosophy, I think of myself as a computational natural scientist (in referring to me, Gregory Chaitin once wrote that he considered me a "new kind of practical theoretician").

-I am in charge of the ItBit Programme on Physical and Computational Sciences at Oxford and act as head of the Algorithmic Nature Group (the lab responsible for the Online Algorithmic Complexity Calculator and the Human Randomness Perception and Generation Project); and as Principal Investigator of a John Templeton Foundation-funded project investigating tradeoffs of complexity measures in evolving causal networks.
-I am a lab member of the Unit of Computational Medicine and the Science for Life Laboratory (SciLife) at Karolinska Institute, supported by AstraZeneca and StratNeuro in Sweden, co-director of the Paris-based lab LABoRES for the Natural and Digital Sciences; and associate member of the PARIS Reasoning team (University Paris 8) undertaking research on algorithmic cognition and subjective randomness.
+I am a research member of the Unit of Computational Medicine at the Karolinska Institute and SciLife lab, bringing theoretical computer science to molecular biology.
+I am in charge of the ItBit Programme on Physical and Computational Sciences in Oxford and serve as head of the Algorithmic Nature Group (the lab responsible for the Online Algorithmic Complexity Calculator and the Human Randomness Perception and Generation Project); and as Principal Investigator of a project investigating tradeoffs of complexity measures in evolving causal networks.
+Co-director of the Paris-based lab LABoRES for the Natural and Digital Sciences; and associate member of the PARIS Reasoning team (University of Paris 8) undertaking research on algorithmic cognition and subjective randomness.